Millipede fact sheet | Field of Mars EEC

 - Invertebrate fact sheets – overview

-- Crustaceans fact sheet – slaters and pill bugs that share leaf-litter habitats and help decompose dead matter.
+- Crustaceans fact sheet – includes slaters and pill bugs that share leaf-litter habitats.

-- Gastropods fact sheet – slugs and snails that share moist leaf-litter habitats.
+- Gastropods fact sheet – includes slugs and snails that also live in moist habitats.

 Habitats and ecosystems